ejeliot/turtle/README.md

 Turtle gets settings from a config file.
 The config file uses the ini file format and can be supplied in one of 3 ways:

 1. Modifying the default (turtle.conf) that is supplied with the distribution.
-2. Setting the config path in an environment variable called TURTLE_CONFIG.
+2. Setting the config path in an environment variable called `TURTLE_CONFIG`.
 3. Specifying as a command line parameter `--config=<path to config file>`.

 ```ini